animeshKansal/CodingPractice/README.md

 # Coding Practice

-In my free time , I like to code for games using python and Java so that I can complete my hobby and get to practice python as well
+In my free time , I like to code for games using python and Java so that I can complete my hobby and get to practice as well

 you can also check my account on Hackerrank.com
 Check this out: